 The best way to prevent Lyme disease is to avoid areas where deer ticks live, especially wooded, bushy areas with long grass.
 You can decrease your risk of getting Lyme disease with some simple precautions:

-- Wear long pants and long sleeves.
-When walking in wooded or grassy areas, wear shoes, long pants tucked into your socks, a long-sleeved shirt, a hat and gloves.
+- Cover up.
+When in wooded or grassy areas, wear shoes, long pants tucked into your socks, a long-sleeved shirt, a hat and gloves.
 Try to stick to trails and avoid walking through low bushes and long grass.
 Keep your dog on a leash.

 - Do your best to tick-proof your yard.
 Clear brush and leaves where ticks live.
 Keep woodpiles in sunny areas.

 Check yourself, your children and your pets for ticks.
 Be especially vigilant after spending time in wooded or grassy areas.
 Deer ticks are often no bigger than the head of a pin, so you may not discover them unless you search carefully.

 It's helpful to shower as soon as you come indoors.
 Ticks often remain on your skin for hours before attaching themselves.
 Showering and using a washcloth might remove unattached ticks.

 - Don't assume you're immune.
 You can get Lyme disease more than once.

 - Remove a tick as soon as possible with tweezers.
 Gently grasp the tick near its head or mouth.
 Don't squeeze or crush the tick, but pull carefully and steadily.
 Once you've removed the entire tick, dispose of it and apply antiseptic to the bite area.